Inverse design of deployable origami structures that approximate a general surface: Inverse design framework

 We proved in \cite{feng2020designs} that it is possible to march algorithmically and discover that: \begin{theorem*} For any input data $(\boldsymbol{\alpha}_0,\boldsymbol{l}_0, \boldsymbol{\sigma}_0)$ assigned as above, there is exactly one or zero RFFQM consistent with this data set. \end{theorem*} This theorem is established by a series of local calculations, starting at the panel on the bottom-left corner of the pattern (Fig.~\ref{fig:forward}(b)).
 The input data provides the geometry and M-V assignment of creases at three of four vertices of this panel.
 The fourth vertex is then characterized by attempting to constrain the crease pattern to be rigidly and flat-foldable.
 The fundamental result derived in \cite{feng2020designs} is that, under this constraint, the crease geometry and M-V assignment at this final vertex are either uniquely determined from the other three by explicit formulas, or the data is incompatible\footnote{This means that there is no solution for the fourth vertex.}.
 In the case of compatible data, we can proceed to an adjacent panel, and iterate the calculation since we again know all relevant data at three of four vertices.
 The criteria for compatible data and the iterative formulas are provided in \ref{sect:ap-marching}.2-4.
 By this procedure, we obtain an explicit marching algorithm that either discovers a unique RFFQM pattern or fails due to incompatibility at some point during iteration.

 Let us assume compatible input data $(\boldsymbol{\alpha}_0,\boldsymbol{l}_0, \boldsymbol{\sigma}_0)$, so that we can compute the overall crease pattern by this marching algorithm.
-This pattern is guaranteed to exhibit a single DOF folding motion that evolves all of the folding angles from $0$ to $\pi$ monotonically under the prescribed M-V assignments.
+This pattern is guaranteed to exhibit a single DOF folding motion that evolves {each folding angle from $0$ to $\pi$ (or $-\pi$)} monotonically under the prescribed M-V assignments.
 We characterize this motion by a folding parameter $\omega$ such that $\omega = 0$ describes the flat crease pattern, $\omega = \pi$ the folded-flat state, and $0<\omega <\pi$ evolves the pattern from flat to folded flat (Fig.~\ref{fig:forward}(c)).
 As a result, the kinematics of the origami structure are parameterized by